 When a Child Is Afraid

-Fear doesnโt mean something bad is happening.
-It usually means the child doesnโt understand what theyโre feeling yet.
+Fear doesn’t mean something bad is happening.
+It usually means the child doesn’t understand what they’re feeling yet.

 If fear persists: